FIFA World Cup Qatar 2022 leaves lasting legacy - ExBulletin

 The final game at Lusail Stadium saw a record attendance at the full capacity of 88,966 fans, making it the third highest attended game.
 The average attendance for a match was 53,000 fans, with an overall capacity of over 96%.

-In addition to the organizational success, the 2022 FIFA World Cup Qatar achieved unparalleled technical success, as many observers described the tournament as one of the most exciting editions of resounding surprises.
+In addition to the organizational success, the 2022 FIFA World Cup Qatar achieved unparalleled technical success, as many observers describe the tournament as one of the most exciting editions of resounding surprises.

 In 2022, Qatari football achieved many continental successes, especially managerial successes, as Qatar won the honor of hosting the next edition of the Adult AFC Asian Cup, which will be held in early 2024.